wassupluke/Launcher/docs/settings.md

 ### Choose method for locking the screen

-There are two methods to lock the screen and unfortunately both have downsides.
+There are two methods to lock the screen, and unfortunately, both have downsides.

 1. **`Device Admin`**